khmccurdy/flynns_graphing/README.md

 **Recording, Playing Back, and Loading Data**

 The following code can be run from the browser's console.
+This allows recording of data from the Flynns so that users without access to them can still load and observe real input.
 * To record a stream of data out of the Flynns for later use: `flynnsRecord('name')`.
 When done, `flynnsStopRecord()`.
 * To play back a stream of data stored in memory: `flynnsReplay('name')`.
 When done, `flynnsStopReplay()`.
+  * Input from the Flynns will be ignored until playback is stopped.
 * To save a recording's data for later use:
   * `printRecording('name')` to dump JSON data to the console.
   * Select the full output (may require expanding the twirl-down for longer outputs), copy and paste into a text editor.